Should I be friends with people who don’t follow Jesus?

-Why it's good to be friends with people who follow different religions.
+Why it's good to be friends with people who believe in different religions.

 We all know that it’s important to have friends who aren’t Christians.
 When we share our lives with those who don’t know Jesus, we have a wonderful opportunity to show them love and share the gospel with them at appropriate moments.